 You will be trained to use tools and machinery from simple hand tools to the use of the laser cutter and 3D printer.
-During the course you will have the freedom to choose your major design project which could be architectural or a product of vour choosing.
+During the course you will have the freedom to choose your major design project which could be architectural or another product.

 Component 1 - (Personal Investigation) - Coursework.
-Weighting: 60% Duration: 1 Year (Year 13)
+Weighting: 60% Duration: 1 Year (Year 13).

 Component 2 - (External Unit) - Externally Set Assignment.
-Weighting: 40% Duration: 15 hour exam
+Weighting: 40% Duration: 15-hour exam.

 Component 1 comprises internally set workshops and assignments.
-Component 2 is an externally set project, culminating in a 15 hour examination.
+Component 2 is an externally set project, culminating in a 15-hour examination.
 Both components are internally assessed by your teachers and moderated by the exam board.